Camille Schrier: Miss America 2020 competition

 Schrier represented Virginia at the Miss America 2020 competition held at Mohegan Sun in Uncasville, Connecticut, on December 19, 2019, with a platform of "Mind Your Meds: Drug Safety and Abuse Prevention from Pediatrics to Geriatrics."

-She bested first runner-up, Miss Georgia 2019, Victoria Hill, for the 2020 Miss America title and was crowned by Miss America 2019, Nia Franklin, on December 19, 2019.
+She bested first runner-up, Miss Georgia 2019, Victoria Hill, for the Miss America 2020 title and was crowned by Miss America 2019, Nia Franklin, on December 19, 2019.
 Along with the title of Miss America, Schrier also won a $50,000 scholarship and a $2,000 scholarship for her preliminary talent competition win.
 Schrier was the fourth Miss Virginia (and second Virginia Tech alumna) to win the Miss America title.

 Schrier's reign was originally scheduled to end in December 2020, but the planned 2021 competition was cancelled due to the COVID-19 pandemic, with the next pageant scheduled at the end of 2021.